 What is the History behind Targeted Protein Degradation?

-While the first small molecule PROTAC was developed in 2008, the history of targeted protein degradation goes back to 1992.
+While the first small molecule PROTAC was developed in 2008, the history of targeted degradation goes back to 1992.
 The figure below presents an illustrative overview of the evolution of targeted protein degradation.

 What are the benefits of targeted protein degradation?